Iowa Gun Laws

 With the passing of HR 724.5, concealed or openly carrying a handgun in your vehicle is legal in Iowa.

 Concealed carry of firearms is permitted in state parks; however, the use of firearms is not allowed.
-Brandishing, displaying, or firing a firearm within state park grounds is prohibited.
+Brandishing, displaying, or firing firearms within state park grounds is prohibited.

 After researching the code, no specific language was found preventing the carrying of firearms in a restaurant, including establishments that sell alcohol.